- This event has passed.

 Oct 26, 2019 at 10:00 am – Oct 27, 2019 at 6:00 pm

 Presented with Hindenburg

 Do you love Ira, have a secret crush on Terry Gross, or wanna be Audie Cornish when you grow up?
-Come to the October Radio Boot Camp and learn how to produce a radio story from start to finish.
-This hands on class will cover the basics of writing for the ear (very different than print) and producing for radio using professional equipment and software.
+Come to the October Radio Boot Camp and learn how to work on a radio story from start to finish.
+This hands-on class will cover the basics of writing for the ear (very different than print) and producing for radio using professional equipment and software.
 Be prepared to grab your gear and hit the streets.
 Learn interviewing and mic techniques by doing the real thing.
 Voicing will also be covered.
-Students will produce one story over the course of the weekend.
+Students will work on one story over the course of the weekend.

 UnionDocs, 322 Union Ave, Brooklyn, NY 11211

 Saturday, October 26, 2019

 Radio Boot Camp is open to everyone!
 Class is designed for beginners, enthusiasts and newcomers to radio.